NEU-CS-7250-S21-Staff/General_Course_Information/altair.md

 ### Altair issues

+* If you run into issues with Altair's max rows limit, try reformatting the data before sending it to Altair.
+Alternatively use `alt.data_transformers.enable('csv')` in your notebook and make sure that `altair-data-server` is installed.
+It should be in your `requirements.txt` file already.

 * Read the relevant part of [the Altair documentation](https://altair-viz.github.io/user_guide/API.html).

 * Check [the UW Visualization Curriculum debugging guide](https://github.com/uwdata/visualization-curriculum/blob/master/altair_debugging.ipynb) and the [Altair FAQ](https://altair-viz.github.io/user_guide/faq.html) for answers.

 * The developers of Altair sometimes release a new version via pip and update [the documentation](https://altair-viz.github.io/user_guide/API.html) before it is stable.
     Note that the documentation version and Altair version you are using may be out of sync.
 (See the top-left of the documentation page for the version number, and in Jupyter Lab run `alt.__version__` in a cell to see the Altair version).
 In this assignment, using the `requirements.txt` file we are asking you to install a particular version to avoid some issues like this.

 ### General troubleshooting advice